 FAST Framework

-The foundation of an ILP lies in its focus on the child as a center of learning.
+The foundation of an ILP lies in its focus on the child as a centre of learning.
 It examines into identifying barriers that may impede a student's progress and recommends suitable adjustments to counter these obstacles effectively.
 By mapping out a plan that considers a student's individual circumstances, ILPs helps learners to engage with their education meaningfully.

 The ultimate aim of an ILP is to equip students with the necessary tools for self-driven achievement.
 It creates important life skills such as goal setting, decision-making, and self-advocacy, which are indispensable for success beyond the classroom.
 By honing these skills, ILPs lay the groundwork for students to transition smoothly through various educational stages, from elementary school to postsecondary opportunities, and importantly, to life beyond formal education.